sharpstone/heroku-bouncer/CONTRIBUTING.md

 ### 1. Prepare for the Release:

+First, create a branch for the new release `git checkout -b release/1-x-x` replacing `1-x-x` with the release version.

-First, ensure all the necessary PRs have been merged and the [Changelog](https://github.com/sharpstone/heroku-bouncer/blob/master/CHANGELOG.md) has been updated with a new section that reflects all of the changes in this release.
+Ensure all the necessary PRs have been merged and the [Changelog](https://github.com/sharpstone/heroku-bouncer/blob/master/CHANGELOG.md) has been updated with a new section that reflects all of the changes in this release.

-From the main branch, open the [gemspec file](https://github.com/sharpstone/heroku-bouncer/blob/db91a01c602790b043c96356562dcc72149402f8/heroku-bouncer.gemspec#L3), locate the `spec.version = "..."` line then update the version number accordingly (e.g., from 1.0.0 to 1.1.0).
-Save the gemspec file.
+Open the [gemspec file](https://github.com/sharpstone/heroku-bouncer/blob/db91a01c602790b043c96356562dcc72149402f8/heroku-bouncer.gemspec#L3), locate the `spec.version = "..."` line (e.g., from 1.0.0 to 1.1.0), then save.

+Commit your changes to the repository with `git commit -am "Preparing v1.x.x release"`

+Create a PR and have it reviewed and merged.

 ### 2. Create a Git Release:

-Commit your changes to the repository with `git commit -am "Preparing v1.x.x release"`

 Create the release using the Github CLI [interactive release command](https://cli.github.com/manual/gh_release_create):